 We've sorted through all our headphone reviews and ended up with this list of the best over-ear headphones you can buy.
-Whether you're looking for a cheap pair or to spend some serious money, you're guaranteed a five-star pair of over-ear headphones that has been through the rigorous What Hi-Fi? testing process.
+Whether you're looking for a cheap pair or to spend some serious money, you're guaranteed a five-star pair of headphones that has been through the rigorous What Hi-Fi? testing process.

 How we choose the best over-ear headphones

 Here at What Hi-Fi? we review hundreds of products every year, including more than our fair share of over-ear headphones.
 So how do we come to our review verdicts?
 And why can you trust them?